Listening to your body is an often coined phrase, in relation to many aspects of our lives, particularly around health and fitness.

 - Feeling of discomfort in your stomach – if you continue to eat when you are like this you might also feel nauseous and get stomach cramps.

 - You might start to feel sluggish.
-Once you do it is best to stop there, or you may begin to experience the start of a ‘food coma’ or ‘meat sweats’ – both these symptoms are caused by the extra energy your body needs to use to process the additional food, either causing you to produce extra insulin to combat the higher blood sugar levels, leaving you feeling drowsy or the high protein levels in meat increasing your body temperature as it takes more energy to process proteins, or what it termed the Thermal Effect of Food.
+Once you do it is best to stop there, or you may begin to experience the start of a ‘food coma’ or ‘meat sweats’ – both these symptoms are caused by the extra energy your body needs to use to process the additional food, either causing you to produce extra insulin to combat the higher blood sugar levels, leaving you feeling drowsy or the high protein levels in meat increasing your body temperature as it takes more energy to process proteins.

 The Hunger Game